 Tennessee Republicans pass a map to break up the state's lone Democratic House seat

-Tennessee Republicans have passed a new congressional map that would crack Memphis' Shelby County into three different districts, in an effort to eliminate the state's lone remaining Democratic-held seat.
+Tennessee Republicans on Thursday passed a new congressional map that would crack Shelby County — home to majority-Black Memphis — into three different districts, in an effort to eliminate the state's lone remaining Democratic-held seat.

 Currently, Tennessee is represented by eight Republicans and one Democrat.